SmoothHacker/EmulatorMeme/README.md

 # Blue-World
-An Attempt at an ARM Emulator
+An attempt at making an Intel 8080 emulator